isunshihan/jsoncrack.com/CONTRIBUTING.md

 Please create a new branch for your changes and submit a pull request to the main branch.
 Please provide a detailed explanation of the changes you have made and any necessary context in the pull request description.

 ## Conclusion
-We appreciate any contributions to JSON Crack, big or small.
+We appreciate any contributions to JsonFormat, big or small.
 If you have any questions or need any help, please do not hesitate to reach out to us.
 Thank you for contributing!

 ### Your PR is merged!

-Congratulations :tada::tada: The JSON Crack team thanks you :sparkles:.
+Congratulations :tada::tada: The JsonFormat team thanks you :sparkles:.

-Once your PR is merged, your contributions will become part of the next JSON Crack release, and will be visible in the [JSON Crack app](https://jsoncrack.com).
+Once your PR is merged, your contributions will become part of the next JsonFormat release, and will be visible in the [JsonFormat app](https://jsoncrack.com).